Gekko0114/kube-promptfoo-controller/README.md

 ```

 ## Contributing
-// TODO(user): Add detailed information on how you would like others to contribute to this project
+Please feel free to contribute to this repository.
+I would appreciate it.

 ### How it works
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)